Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 To attach the front wheel on a disc brake equipped bike, align the wheel rotor with the slot in the disc brake caliper attached to the left hand fork stanchion.

-Once the rotor is aligned with the caliper slot, review Attaching the Front Wheel in order to properly secure the front wheel quick release.
+Once the rotor is aligned with the caliper slot, review Attaching the Front Wheel on page 28 in order to properly secure the front wheel quick release.

 If your front or rear disc brake needs to be adjusted or does not apply adequate stopping power to the wheel, it may need to be adjusted.
 Be sure to squeeze the brake levers to ensure that the brakes are secured in place and functioning properly before riding.
-For adjustment instruction, please see “Brakes”.
+For adjustment instruction, please see Brakes on pages 42-43.

 Note: When installing the front wheel on a disc brake equipped model, the disc brake rotor is lined up between the brake pads in the caliper slot.
 If the pads are knocked out of place, the rotor may not go into the caliper slot.
 Reset the pads before attempting to install the wheel.

-Once the wheel is installed, caliper brakes are engaged by moving the brake release lever to the “close” position (see Fig. 19).
+Once the wheel is installed, caliper brakes are engaged by moving the brake release lever to the “close” position (see Fig. 33).
 To release a caliper brake, move the brake release lever into the “open” position.
 Be sure to squeeze the brake levers to ensure that the brakes are secured in place and functioning properly before riding.
-For caliper brake adjustment, see “Brakes”.
+For caliper brake adjustment, see Brakes on pages 42-43.
 Before riding, always check to make sure the brake release lever is in the closed position.

 To attach a V-brake: